 Another complication is the possibility of local radiation damage to pixels or strips biasing the barycenter.

-In CMS, all this is handled by comparing the observed charge distributions with a simulated template for each measured for tracks, we find that the minimum is at Lorentz angle (focalization effect)
+In CMS, all this is handled d by comparing the observed charge distributions with a simulated template for a sample of possible true tracks, where defects are accounted for.